Singapore Ballet: Choreography

-Besides developing its repertoire, its Ballet Under The Stars seasons at Fort Canning Green have become a viable working space for dance performances.
+Besides developing its repertoire, its Ballet under the Stars seasons at Fort Canning Green have become a viable working space for dance performances.
 Up-and-coming choreographers now present their creations through the Passages Contemporary Season as well as the Singapore Ballet choreographic workshop called Made in Singapore.

-Currently, the 38 Singapore Ballet's dancers and apprentices train under Artistic Director Janek Schergen, who was also the ballet master for Choo-San Goh from Washington Ballet.
-He has staged Mr. Goh's works for the repertoire through the years.
-In the company's history SDT has also groomed notable dancers and choreographers such as Kuik Swee Boon and Jeffery Tan, a Young Artist Award for Dance recipient in 2000.
+The thirty-eightv Singapore Ballet's dancers and apprentices train under Schergen, who was also the ballet master for Choo-San Goh from the Washington Ballet.
+He has staged Goh's works for the repertoire through the years.
+In the company's history, SDT has also groomed notable dancers and choreographers such as Kuik Swee Boon and Jeffery Tan, a Young Artist Award for Dance recipient in 2000.